iSazonov/LocalAccounts/README.md

 See <https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/f992ad60-0fe4-4b87-9fed-beb478836861>
 and <https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/c6ce4275-3d90-4890-ab3a-514745e4637e>

-The problem here is that the values 10 (`MS Passport`),11 (`Microsoft`), and 12 (`AAD`) are not specified in the official documentation.
+The problem here is that the values 10 (`MS Passport`),11 (`Microsoft`), and 12 (`AzureAD`) are not specified in the official documentation.
 Of course, this only matters if we want to replace the numeric value with its name.

 ## Additional information